 June 5th-June 16th, 7am-10am classroom C-21 / Driving Range, (12 hours) will be scheduled shortly after the classroom during the first two weeks of class.
 Individual Road Driving and road testing (we will try our best) to have it completed by June 23.

-June 26th-July-7th (There will be no Drivers Ed.
-July 3, 4 & 5 ) 7am-10am classroom C-21 / Driving Range, (12 hours) will be scheduled shortly after the classroom during the first two weeks of class.
+June 26th-July-8th (There will be no Drivers Ed.
+July 3, 4 & 5, but there will be Saturdays July 1st and July 8th ) 7am-10am classroom C-21 / Driving Range, (12 hours) will be scheduled shortly after the classroom during the first two weeks of class.
 Individual Road Driving and testing (we will try our best) to have it completed by July 15.

 July 31st-August 11th 7am-10am classroom C-21 / Driving Range, (12 hours) will be scheduled shortly after the classroom during the first two weeks of class.
 Individual Road Driving and testing (we will try our best) to be completed by August 18.